cyberhawks-ung/cyberhawks.org/_training/cryptography.md

 layout: default
 ---

-In this track, you'll start with the basics of hashes, ciphers, and cryptosystems, then progress to implementing and breaking cryptography.
+With these resources, you can learn the basics of hashes, cryptosystems, and ciphers, all the way to how to implement and break cryptosystems.

 * [The Crytpopals Crytpo Challenges](https://www.cryptopals.com/)
 * [CryptoHack](https://cryptohack.org/challenges/)